 The castle is reputed to be very haunted, with at least six ghosts associated with it.
 These include an apparition in the crypt; the audible cursing and occasional wandering after dark of Earl Beardie who gambled away his soul to the Devil; and a Grey Lady in the chapel believed to be Janet Douglas, who was burned at the stake on 17th July 1537 on a false charge of witchcraft.
 There is also the legend of the 'Monster of Glamis' who some believe may have been a vampire - or certainly something terrible enough to be kept locked up within the castle walls.

 For further information, please visit:

 For further information, please read Britain's Haunted Heritage by J.A.
-Brooks, Haunted Britain and Ireland by Richard Jones and Haunted Castles of Britain and Ireland by Richard Jones.
+Brooks, Guide to Ghosts and Haunted Places by Peter Underwood, Haunted Britain and Ireland by Richard Jones, Scottish Ghosts by E. Ashley Rooney and Haunted Castles of Britain and Ireland by Richard Jones.